The party will decide our Brexit position, says UK Labour's Corbyn | Devdiscourse

 "I am taking the party into the general election ... to end austerity, to bring forward policies that bring about a better standard of living and better opportunities for people all across this country.
 I am enjoying doing that."

-Also Read: Jeremy Corbyn, Britain's unlikely EU warrior, makes last stand on Brexit
+Also Read: Jeremy Corbyn, Britain's unlikely EU warrior, makes the last stand on Brexit

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)